CEatBTU/FGPU/project_vivado/README.md

 For path delimiters, use "/" both in Windows and in linux.

 Additionally, this same script also allows selecting:
-- the target board (currently only the [Zynq-7000 ZC706] board is supported. future supported will be included in the [project_vivado/scripts/targets](project_vivado/scripts/targets) folder)
+- the target board (currently only the [Zynq-7000 ZC706 board] and [ZedBoard] are supported. future supported will be included in the [project_vivado/scripts/targets](project_vivado/scripts/targets) folder)
 - the desired clock frequency

 ## Implementing the design